Wednesday, 30 March 2016

 Going back and perhaps till date a Bengali meal would not complete without Mishti Doi[Sweet yogurt] & Roshogolla.
 Treating the guests with Doi, Roshogolla, Pantua[gulabjamun] and Shingara[Samosa] was the norm, an essential part of our food culture.
 I remember whenever there were sudden guests at home, mom would prepare luchi[indian bread] and dum aloo and send me to the neighbouring sweet shop to get mishti doi and roshogolla.
 Till date, that generation Bengalis will not get chicken roll for the guests.
 Plain yogurt mom would prepare at home.

 In West Bengal, there are two kinds of Mishti Doi[sweetened yogurt]... one is less sweet white one, i.e. the Kolkata r Shada Mishti Doi and another is the more famous Kolkata r Lal Doi.
-However, I have always loved the less sweet one and so much wished to blog on it.
+However, I have always loved the less sweet one and so much wished to blog about it.
 No qualms in admitting, this is my 4th attempt of doing it and when I was about to quit, I could finally get the taste of success.
-Life is perhaps so, you succeed when you are at the verge of losing hope.
+Life is perhaps this, you succeed when you are at the verge of losing hope.
 I believe if we do no wrong, God / The Universal Power is the saviour.

 They say earthern pots are best for preparing yogurt.
 Never mind if you do not have, use glass or steel bowls.
 I got this Matir Khuri[earthern pots] from my last visit to Kolkata to try my hands on Kolkata r Shada Mishti Doi.